Constitution of Nepal: Nepal Interim Government Act 1951

 The Interim Government of Nepal Act 1951 was promulgated after the Revolution of 1951 at the end of the Rana period.
 This text strengthened the authority of the king and introduced relevant reforms such as the creation of the Supreme Court and the inclusion of fundamental rights and socio-economic goals to be pursued by the state.
-This constitution was promulgated on 11 April 1951 by King Tribhuwan.
+This constitution was promulgated on 11 April 1951 by King Tribhuvan.
 It consisted of 7 parts, 73 articles and 3 schedule.

 Constitution of the Kingdom of Nepal, 1959

 The Constitution of the Kingdom of Nepal, 1959 followed the previously mentioned interim text.
 Despite the establishment of a bicameral parliament, the king continued to hold important powers such as the prerogative to appoint half of the members of the Senate and the suspension of parliament under certain circumstances.
 This constitution was drafted under the chairmanship of Bhagawati Pd Singh.
 The constitution drafting commission included members like Surya Pd Upadhyaya, Ranabir Subba, Hari Prashad Joshi.
 Sir Ivor Jennings was an advisor in this committee.
 This constitution was promulgated on 12 February 1959.
 It consisted of 10 parts, 77 articles and 3 schedules.